Our Mission Statement

 As a result of our enormous response to such a functional treatment approach, it became necessary to expand in size, name, demographics, and scope of practice.
 As of September 1, 2011, Wait Your Turn, LLC moved to Simsbury, added a second location in New Britain (although now Cromwell), and changed its name to King’s Speech and Learning Center.
 Named after the award winning movie, the name reflects our goal to always keep our clients’ emotional side in mind, and our therapists’ coaching side in mind as we work together to achieve success.
 The name, “Wait Your Turn” will continue to live on as the name of our social communication program for pragmatic language disorders.

 About Us- King’s Speech and Learning Center uses a multidisciplinary approach to provide educational and rehabilitation services for Autism Spectrum Disorders and Asperger’s Syndrome, second language learners, ADD/ADHD, shyness, social anxiety/selective mutism, speech-language delays, Sensory Processing Disorders, Apraxia, Stuttering, Dyslexia, Nonverbal Learning Disorder, Neurogenic Communication Disorders, and Auditory Processing Disorders, as well as the general population without disabilities.
-We offer speech-language therapy,occupational therapy, and educational advocacy.
+We offer speech-language therapy, social communication training and public speaking.

 Judith Rosenfield, M.A., CCC-SLP